-- Their JD with 77 law credits and 9 social work credits (from courses approved in advance by the associate dean for academic affairs in the School of Law); and
+- The JD with 77 law credits and 9 social work credits (from courses approved in advance by the associate dean for academic affairs in the School of Law); and the

-The two programs, which require five years of study if taken separately, can be completed in 4½ years in the ordinary course, or in 4 calendar years if 11 law credits are earned during summer semesters.
+The two programs, which require five years of study if taken separately, can be completed in 4½ years or in 4 calendar years (if 11 law credits are earned during summer semesters).